Play Texas Hold’em Poker Online

 New players began getting in the action, too.
 If you’re one of those new players looking to play Hold’em online, you’re in the right place.

 The game of poker—and Texas Hold’em in particular—can look intimidating at first.
 But it won’t take you long to get up to speed.
 This page offers everything you need to know about playing Texas Holdem online, from the best sites to basic Hold’em rules, hand rankings and strategy tips for beginners.

 Where Can I Play Texas Hold’em Online?

-As of 2020 just four US states currently offer legal Texas Hold’em online, although more states are scheduled to go online soon.
+As of 2021 just six US states currently offer legal Texas Hold’em online, although more states are scheduled to go online soon.
 Licensed sweepstakes online poker is also available in 49 US states.
 Here’s a look at the legal online poker states and the poker sites available in each.
 Use the exclusive USPoker links to claim your welcome bonus: